Red Dragon poster

 The inciting incident occurs at 13 minutes when FBI Agent Jack Crawford arrives at Graham's home to ask for help with a new serial killer case - "The Tooth Fairy" has murdered two families.
 Crawford shows crime scene photos that disturb Graham's hard-won peace..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Graham makes the active choice to visit Hannibal Lecter in prison to consult on the case.
+This reveals the protagonist's commitment to Graham makes the active choice to visit Hannibal Lecter in prison to consult on the case.
 This irreversible decision brings him back into the world of darkness and reconnects him with the monster who nearly killed him.
 He crosses into Act 2., moving from reaction to action.

 The Collapse moment at 91 minutes (73% through) represents the emotional nadir.
 Here, Graham realizes Dolarhyde has chosen his next victims and the full moon is imminent, but they cannot locate him in time.
 The investigation has failed.
 Graham feels responsible for the impending deaths and for endangering his own family.
-His worst fears are realized - his gift wasn't enough., indicates the protagonist at their lowest point.
+His worst fears are realized - his gift wasn't enough., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 82% of the runtime.
 Breakthrough: Graham synthesizes his empathic understanding with evidence, realizing how Dolarhyde selected his victims (home videos processed at his film lab).
 He combines his curse with detective work to locate the killer.
 He has the clarity to act., demonstrating the transformation achieved throughout the journey.